 - overtime:

 - relocation incentive;

-- additional, extra, or incentive compensation:
+- additional, extra, or incentive compensation;

 - prizes/awards, or bonuses;

 - tenure buyout;

 - benefit restoration plan;

 - automobile allowances (or furnished automobiles);

 - educational assistance;

-- in lieu of retirement:
+- in lieu of retirement;

 - moving expenses;

 - patent royalties;

-- tips;
+- tips:

 - transition assistance;

 - commissions, unless specifically authorized by the plan administrator or appointed committee;

 - special services, projects, summer terms or intersessions (unless for services regularly rendered);

 - in lieu of vacation other than in the context of a severance from employment;

 - all settlement amounts except where the settlement agreement expressly provides that some or all of the amount shall be deemed employer contribution compensation for purposes of retirement benefit calculation; and

+- non-cash compensation.

-As of January 1, 2020:
+On or after of January 1, 2020:

 - prizes/awards;

 - tenure buyout;

 - benefit restoration plan;

 - educational assistance;

 - in lieu of retirement;

 - patent royalties;

-- tips;
+- tips:

-- transition assistance;
+- transition assistance:

 - special services, projects, summer terms or intersessions (unless for services regularly rendered);

 - in lieu of vacation other than in the context of a severance from employment;

-- all settlement amounts except where the settlement agreement expressly provides that some or all of the amount shall be deemed employer contribution compensation for purposes of retirement benefit calculation; and
+- all settlement amounts except where the settlement agreement expressly provides that some or all of the amount shall be deemed employer contribution compensation for purposes of retirement benefit calculation;

+- value of furnished/leased automobiles;

-- non-cash compensation.
+- non-cash compensation; and

+- any paid time off which is forfeited.